-2)??????Clients were encountering difficulties going global and expanding their business into new countries.
-Expansion into new territories if often a daunting and complex task ? setting up bank accounts, registering entities with the local authorities and navigating local rules, regulations and cultures is a considerable undertaking for any organisation, no matter their size and amount of available resource.
+2)Clients were encountering difficulties going global and expanding their business into new countries.
+Expansion into new territories is often a daunting and complex task.
+Setting up bank accounts, registering entities with the local authorities, and navigating local rules, regulations and cultures is a considerable undertaking for any organization, no matter their size and amount of available resource.

 TIE – As a leader in your field, can you give any advice to companies who are planning their first international expansion?

-BR – Many organisations often feel like expanding internationally is out of reach ? they don?t have the resources or expertise in order to grow their business on the international stage.
-This simply isn?t true.
-While it?s certainly worth noting that international expansion should be a carefully considered and evaluated decision, especially when exploring the time it would take to expand and register your business in a new country, by partnering with the right expert, such as SafeGuard, SME?s and startups should no longer fear taking their business into new territories.
-With GEO the world becomes truly borderless and I love helping companies not only make their first foray into foreign markets, but also reap the benefits that international expansion can bring to an organisation.
+BR – Many organizations often feel like expanding internationally is out of reach.
+They don’t have the resources or expertise in order to grow their business on the international stage.
+This simply isn’t true.
+While it’s certainly worth noting that international expansion should be a carefully considered and evaluated decision, especially when exploring the time it would take to expand and register your business in a new country, by partnering with the right expert, such as SafeGuard, SME’s and startups should no longer fear taking their business into new territories.
+With GEO the world becomes truly borderless and I love helping companies not only make their first foray into foreign markets, but also reap the benefits that international expansion can bring to an organization.